Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 After mounting I found that I could not interact with the files in the bucket.
 I needed to change the storage API permissions in the compute engine from Read Only to Full

 ![image2](/assets/images/2021-02-16-large-tensorflow-datasets-my-librispeech-journey/image2.jpg)

+After getting the mounting to work I attempted to copy the downloaded dataset to the bucket however it was extremely slow.
+I think this is because the gcsfuse and probably just gcs buckets in general are not very efficient when it comes to many small files.
+I don't think buckets are going to be appropiate so I will look into using disks with DataFlow.

+## DataFlow with Disks